ShaderFrog/glsl-parser/README.md

 - Figure out the preprocessor strategy
 - Verify every node type has a generator
 - "attribute" isn't used in GLSL ES 1.0 version parsing yet
+- Cleanup(?) of array_specifier, fully_specified_type, quantified_identifier, to
+  see if they need to be their own nodes, or if they can be inserted into parent declarations instead.
+- "declarator" has three constructors, double check these are ok and shouldnt be consolidated

 # What?